leduy-it/Xu-li-anh-va-ung-dung/README.md

 ```
 bash ensemble.sh
 ```
-After run ensemble.sh command, we will get the filenal result in directory saved_predictions as txt file
+After run ensemble.sh command, we will get the final result in directory path is working as txt file(prediction.txt)

 ## If organizers want to training from scratch